theNewDynamic/oregonsadventurecoast.com/content/adventure/storm-watching.md

 As Oregon Coast experts, we can assure you that it doesn’t matter how many times you have witnessed Mother Nature’s fury over the mighty Pacific, storm watchers have a different experience each and every time.

+## 2021 Storm Watching Season Lodging Special

+A select group of properties are offering a **15% discount for Storm Watchers**, through the end of March, 2021.
+Check out this exciting offer, and make plans to visit us so you can witness the power of winter storms as they pound against our rugged coastline.

+{{< spacer 30 >}}

 [![15% Off Storm Watching Lodging Special](/img/storm-watching-695-banner-2021.jpg)](/storm15)

 {{< spacer 30 >}}